markus-ebke/Blender-Lightsheet/README.md

     The coordinates of this point are accessible from the caustic via two UV-layers.
     Since they are not necessary for the look of the caustic, they will be delete by the finalize operator.
     But these coordinates could be used to project an image onto a diffuse object, when the light shines through a lens or hits a mirror or similar.
-    (This is also solves the question at https://blender.stackexchange.com/q/90698.)
+    (This also solves the question at https://blender.stackexchange.com/q/90698.)
     Here is the Blender logo projected onto a deformed golden mirror and a block of glass:

     ![Distorted projection of Blender logo](./examples/distorted_projection.jpg)